What's Your Attachment Style?

 Our attachment styles quietly shape our lives in many ways, so building a healthier relationship with yourself — and, in turn, with others — is meaningful work.
 And you don’t have to figure it out alone.

+If this resonated, you can explore more on our blog, see how Mendje works, and review our pricing whenever you feel ready.
 Our psychologists specialize in relational and attachment challenges, and are available to support you.
 You can book a session directly through the Mendje app.

 Scientific sources: Basic Books (Bowlby, 1969) — Attachment and Loss; Penguin Books (Levine & Heller, 2010) — Attached: The New Science of Adult Attachment and How It Can Help You Find — and Keep — Love.